d-kofler/EoJmsPaymentExtraBundle/README.md

 }
 ```

-You can now use Doctrine Mongodb ODM documents provided:
+You can now use Doctrine MongoDB ODM documents provided:

 `Eo\JmsPaymentExtraBundle\Document\Credit`